PeterBengtson/Ooloi-docs/ADRs/0033-Time-Signature-Architecture.md

 - **Engraving flexibility**: Switch between interpretations without data loss

 **Important note:**
 The alternate descriptor and its parsed `:alternate-groups` are **purely presentational**.
 The duration computed from the alternate descriptor is never used for any musical calculations.
 Only the primary `:descriptor` and its `:duration` field determine measure length and temporal behavior.
-Triplet proportions for tempo relationships are calculated elsewhere in the system.
+The alternate descriptor provides visual indication of metric relationships (stress patterns, implied tuplet subdivisions) but does not affect tempo or duration calculations.

 ## Architecture